The Voter Engagement Team leadership is Lorelei and Cathey.

 We did it!
 The Protect HB Leadership Team credits this win to the dedication of hundreds of volunteers who worked tirelessly on the Vote YES campaign.
 The voters in Huntington Beach made it clear that government overreach on the operations of the Huntington Beach Public Libraries was unacceptable.
 Our Public Libraries do matter and voters, across party lines,overwhelmingly said so with their vote.
 Let us use this opportunity to find ways to work together to hold our elected officials accountable.
 Thank you Huntington Beach for supporting Democracy.

-CENSORSHIP LAW SUIT
+CENSORSHIP LAW SUIT--WE WON!!!

 A lawsuit filed in February by Alianza Translatinx, Erin Spivey, a HB resident and a local librarian, and two HB minors claims that the City's Resolution 2023-41 violates the State of California's Freedom to Read Act, which was enacted in August 2024.